lohikaeaerme/interactive-map-karlsruhe/README.md

 Repository for an interactive map of Karlsruhe in the context of a project during master studies in computer scienc on University of Applied Sciences Karlsruhe.

 ## Demonstration of the interactive map
 In this video you can see the full experience of the interactive map and the augmented reality interface with which the unser interacts.
+If you having trouble plying the video try it on a mobile device or with google chrome browser.

 https://github.com/user-attachments/assets/2a0301a1-6733-4d22-8988-c425ee982512